Breastfeeding works on a simple supply and demand principle.

 Lactation cookies mix where you can add your own ingredients

-For those that don’t have an increase in supply with fenugreek, I would steer away from high sugar content lactation cookies.
+For those that don’t have an increased supply with fenugreek, I would steer away from high sugar content lactation cookies.

 33. Avocado

-Avocado is normally thought of as a vegetable when it is indeed a fruit.
+Avocado is normally considered a vegetable when it is indeed a fruit.

 Avocados are full of potassium, amino acids, and protein.
 They are a healthy source of fat.